 What exactly is Clutch used for?

-Clutch is a B2B service marketplace connecting businesses with agencies and service providers—web developers, marketing agencies, IT consultants, and design studios.
-It's built around project-based work and client-agency relationships, not software product discovery.
-Reviews on Clutch evaluate working relationships and project outcomes, not software functionality.
+B2B service marketplace for agencies and service providers — web developers, marketing agencies, IT consultants.
+Built for project-based work and client-agency relationships, not software product discovery.

 Can I list my SaaS product on Clutch at all?